vishvAsa/vedAH_yajuH/atharva/shaunakam/rUDha-saMhitA/whitney/notes/01/023_shatrunivAraNam/_index.md

 +++
 ## Comment
 Found in Pāipp. i., but defaced, so that for the most part comparison is impossible.
 Also, with vs. 3 of the next hymn, in TB.
 (11. 4.
 41-2).
-Used by Kāuç.
-(26. 22-24), in company with the next following hymn, in a remedial rite (against white leprosy, (çvetakuṣṭha, schol. and comm.).
+Used by Kāuś.
+(26. 22-24), in company with the next following hymn, in a remedial rite (against white leprosy, (śvetakuṣṭha, schol. and comm.).

 ## Translations